 Positivity During Thanksgiving

-You’ve probably seen a lot of posts and ads about giving thanks, especially now that the Thanksgiving holiday week has started.
+You’ve probably seen a lot of posts and ads about giving thanks, especially now that the Thanksgiving holiday is near.
 In general, this time of year is one meant to be filled with joy and positivity, sharing events with loved ones and making memories.

 It can be difficult to have these feelings however, especially with mental illness.
 This in addition to the stressors that can pop up during the season, particularly if your relationship with family members can be tense, finances can be an issue, or social anxiety spikes with the increase of shopping crowds and relatives (and not to mention feeling conflicted about the history of the holiday too).
 While it’s meant to be celebrated, it’s hard for some to be positive during this time of year, especially if they feel like they need to meet these exciting, celebratory expectations.

 Positivity is an individual feeling, and can still be experienced, but just in different ways.
 If you find yourself having a hard time experiencing Thanksgiving the way it’s “meant” to be celebrated, you can still find ways to enjoy the break for yourself.
-The Huffington Post, for example, has a few simple strategies specifically for staying positive for Thanksgiving.
-These include thinking about personal things that you’re grateful for, using “Let It Go” meditation, and incorporating positive thinking in your daily routine.
+For example, NAMI has a few simple strategies specifically for staying positive for Thanksgiving.
+These include thinking about personal things that you’re grateful for, volunteering and incorporating self-care.